kosdev-code/kos-buildpublish/documentation/encrypted-secrets-file.md

 # Secrets file creation

 A template secrets directory can be created by running the `make_secrets_dir_template.sh` script (found in the `secrets` folder of this repo).
 This will create the layout of the secrets directory that you can customize for your use.
+Additionally, it will create the secrets-detail JSON file; you should check this file when done to make sure the data is accurate.

 Once you have customized your secrets directory, use the `make_secrets_file.sh` script to create an encrypted 7z file with your secrets.
-The script takes the path to the secrets folder that you have created and an optional output filename.
+The script takes the orgname of the secrets, and it will write to a fixed filename.

 ```
 usage: ./make_secrets_file.sh <secrets directory> [secrets-output file]
 ```

-You must have either have a file in the secrets folder called, "secrets_password" or an environment variable, KOSBUILD_SECRETS_PASSWORD, defined when running the make_secrets_file.sh.
-This password is applied to the 7z file and is required for decryption.

-If you do not specify a "secrets-output file", it will output the secrets to the secrets_mount folder.
-Your secrets file can then easily be used for local builds with the provided scripts.
+The secrets-detail file, found at secrets/secret-detail/secrets-<org>.json is the source of the password for the encrypted secrets file.
+You must keep this file secure.